 National Award for Young Scientist in Atmospheric Sciences, by the Indian Meteorological Society in 2016.

-Member of the CLIVAR Indian Ocean Region Panel for the period 2016-2018.
+Co-Chair and Member of the CLIVAR Indian Ocean Region Panel for the period 2016-2021.
 The CLIVAR Panel provides scientific and technical oversight for implementation of the sustained ocean observing system for the Indian Ocean and coordinates research on the role of the Indian Ocean on the climate system.

 Kavli Fellow of the U.S. National Academy of Sciences [NAS].
 Kavli fellows are selected by the members of the National Academy of Sciences.
 Since its inception in 1989, more than one hundred seventy five of its “alumni” have been elected to the National Academy of Sciences, and ten have received Nobel Prizes.